-Over the past decade, the Westminster Government has implemented a suite of policies with the explicit aim of creating a 'hostile environment' for people residing in the UK without an official immigration status.

-This includes making it as challenging as possible for individuals without proof of their right to reside in the UK to:
+Over the last decade, the Westminster Government has set out a suite of policies with the explicit aim of creating a 'hostile environment' for people currently residing in the UK with an irregular immigration1 status.
+This includes making it as challenging as possible for individuals without proof of their right to reside in the UK to access employment, rent property, open bank accounts, or to access benefits and essential services, including free health and social care.

-- secure employment;

-- rent property;

-- open a bank account; or

-- access benefits and essential services, including free health and social care.

 The hostile environment has extended and embedded immigration controls into public services and communities.
-In many instances, doctors, teachers, landlords, and other public sector workers are expected to implement these restrictive policies and, in some cases, to carry out immigration checks themselves.
+In many instances, doctors, teachers, landlords, and other public sector workers are expected to implement these restrictive policies and, in some cases, to carry out immigration checks themselves.1

-Since the Windrush Scandal broke, the Government has attempted to refer to this set of policies as the 'compliant environment'.
+Since the Windrush Scandal2 broke, the Government has attempted to refer to this set of policies as the 'compliant environment'.
 However, in practice very little has changed and it is still widely referred to as the 'hostile environment'.